 24 Horas de Mexico

 (to be filled soon)

 Some pictures in the Roger Bohl interview taken from a SCCA publication 1970

 Allan White changed to the oval track midgets after his successful rallye career.

 Where are the Mach1s today?

 One of the 428 Cobra Jets from Nathan Jones was on sale in 2013 at BJ.

 What about the other team members:

 Sadly enough, Jack Chidester, Russ Brown, Mac Cornforth, Nathan Jones are gone.
 Edgar Crocket dropped out of the Mustang scene radar, if somebody knows, if he is still around, please send us a note.

-In late 2012 and in August 2013 three members of the former Ford Rally Team contacted us independently and provided first-hand stories about their raly efforts.
-Thank you, Allan, Roger and Bruce for clarifying some issues around the Ford Rally team effort.
+In late 2012 and in August 2013 three members of the former Ford Rally Team contacted us independent from each other and provided first-hand stories about their rally efforts.
+Thank you, Allan, Roger and Bruce for clarifying some question marks around the Ford Rally team effort.
 Special thanks to Allan for all the exclusive pictures and further documentation.
 In forwarding e-mails we brought them together and hope they will reunite at some time in the future.
 Carol Thornton, former Mrs. Crocket, also contacted us in Sept.
 2014.
 She told us that her husband died already in November 2006 and corrected a few details of the story.
-Thanks to all contributions.
+Thank you for all contributions.